 For additional information about your benefits, contact the following resources:

-- You may request a "Redbook" for information on Social Security work incentives.
+- Social Security Administration: 800-772-1213 - Request a "Redbook" for information on Social Security work incentives

-Local County Health & Human Services or Job Center - Provides information about FoodShare and Medicaid
+- Local County Health and Human Services Agency or Job Center - Provides information about FoodShare and Medicaid

 - What kinds of benefits do you receive?